Anahowley/Anahowley/README.md

 - 👋 Hi, I’m @Anahowley
 - 👀 I’m a front-end developer...
-- 🌱 I’m currently learning a front-end web development.
+- 🌱 Currently learning a front-end web development.
-- 💞️ I’m actively looking for an entry-level positions in a front-end web developing
+- 💞️ I’m actively looking for an entry-level positions in a front-end web development.
-- 📫 You can reach out to me by simly texting me or shooting a messageover my email.
+- 📫 You can reach out to me by simly texting me or shooting a message over to my email.

 <!---
 Anahowley/Anahowley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.